wojake/awesome-xrpl/readme.md

 # X-address

-A format that "packs" a destination tag into the address.
-A classic address is an account on XRPL, with an optional tag. [_via_](https://xrpl.org/accounts.html#addresses)
+A format that "packs" a destination tag into the address - Starts with `X`.
+A classic address - Starts with `r` - is an account on XRPL, with an optional tag. [_via_](https://xrpl.org/accounts.html#addresses)

 [**X-address Info**](https://xrpaddress.info) Everything you wanted to know about X-address format.